NguyenToanThang-kotaru/NineStore_Project/README.md

 ### Function that are lacked

-- Function to lock customer (UI finished)
 - Function to automatically cut and crop the uploaded image.
 - Login using URL.
 (Tín will do it)
 - Show the statistic.
 - Function to filter orders, products, customers.
 - Function to show the time that the order is made.
-- Function to lock the customers.
+- Function to lock the customers (UI finished).
 - ...